 But the story didn't finish here.
 Some years later Pál Rockenbauer and his small team continued the hike from the Austrian border and walked about 600 kilometres until Szekszárd town mainly on unmarked paths and dirt roads.
-His plan was to found a long distance path round in Hungary.
+He planned to find a long-distance path round in Hungary.
 They filmed their hike, but Pál Rockenbauer died before the premiere of the newer TV series.
 The title of this series was “Még egymillió lépés...”
 (Farther One Million Steps...).
-The new hiking trail was born with the collaboration of the Hungarian Ramblers’ Association and the local hikers organisations mainly on the route of the team.
+The new hiking trail was born with the collaboration of the Hungarian Hikers’ Association and the local hiker organisations mainly on the route of the team.
 The name of this path is Rockenbauer Pál Dél-dunántúli Kéktúra (South-Transdanubian Blue Trail named Rockenbauer Pál).
 Some years later was born the third section of the big Blue Circle: the route of the Alföldi Kéktúra (Blue Trail of the Plain) was marked in 1996.
 Since that time hikers can walk around Hungary on the three sections of the Blue Circle: on the paths of National Blue Trail, South-Transdanubian Blue Trail and the Blue Trail of the Plain.
 But it is indisputable, the most popular section of the Blue Circle is the National Blue Trail.

 According to the decision of the EWV (Europaiche Wandervereinigung), the National Blue Trail is connected to the net of European Long-distance Hiking Paths.
 Therefore first the section between Kőszeg town and Budapest, and since 1995 the section between Kőszeg and Sátoraljaújhely town (it is about 95% of the whole route of the Blue Tour) has been being a part of the E4 Hiking Path.
 A big part of the South-Transdanubian Blue Trail and the Blue Trail of the Plain is a part of the E7 Hiking Path.